LifeLock for Seniors

 This is best for seniors who need their bases covered for credit, personal data, and Social Security and don’t have that many social media accounts or significant investments.
 If you don’t want to spend time monitoring all your online accounts and want to know where else your personal data might be breached, LifeLock Standard is invaluable.
 Their stolen funds reimbursement gives you a safety net so you worry less about identity theft.

-The price for an annual subscription for one adult is $89.99 for the first year.
+The price for an annual subscription for one adult is $89.99 for the first year, making it the best option for budget-conscious users.
 After the first year, your plan will cost $124.99 per year.
 If you choose to pay monthly for your subscription, it is $8.99 per month for the first year and renews at $11.99 per month.

 Looking to protect more people?
 LifeLock offers plans for multiple users and families.
 For two adults, the subscription costs $149.87 for the first year and renews at $249.99 per year.